n1chr0x/AWSnap/README.md

 # AWSnap - **EBS Snapshot Triage & Smart Exfiltration**

 **AWSnap** is an offensive security tool built for the "Smash & Grab" phase of a cloud engagement.
-It allows you to mount and browse AWS EBS Snapshots locally in seconds by downloading only the critical bits of data (Metadata & Inodes).
+It allows you to mount and browse AWS EBS Snapshots locally in minutes by downloading only the critical bits of data (Metadata & Inodes).

 ---
 ## 🧠 The Philosophy: Efficiency through Minimalist Access